-Rolex, an Oyster Perpetual Submariner, 100m = 330ft, gentleman's stainless steel wristwatch, circa 1959 with tropic dial and hands, fitted with steel and early jubilee bracelet, model number 6536-1, case number 399410, bezel believed to have been replaced 30 years ago, running (note the case number of lot 213 is 399402).
-History.
-This watch was used in a Rolex advertising portfolio c1960.
-It is one of two submariner wristwatches (lots 212 and 213) given to Stanley Sayer by Rolex and has been in the family since.
-Stanley Sayer was a film cameraman working for Technicolour, he set up a special effects company, and also worked on several film sets including Superman and Star Wars.
+Rolex, an Oyster Perpetual Submariner, 100m - 330ft, gentleman's stainless steel wristwatch, circa 1959 with tropic dial and hands, fitted with steel and early jubilee bracelet, model number 6536-1, case number 399410, bezel believed to have been replaced 30 years ago.
+History: this watch was used in a Rolex advertising portfolio c1960.
+It is one of two submariner wristwatches given to Stanley Sayer by Rolex and has been in the family ever since.
+Stanley Sayer was a film cameraman working for Technicolour, he set up a special effects company and also worked on several film sets, including Superman and Star Wars.
 He was a keen diver and inventor of the minisub.
-The minisub enabled divers to move underwater effortlessly, steer a course and to light their way ahead.
-Although he himself did not patent the design, it attracted widespread interest.
-Around 1959 Rolex were interested in using Stanley and his machine in their advertising portfolio and took a number of photos with him in action wearing one of their watches for publication.
-In payment for his services, he was invited to keep the watch that he wore in the press shoot (this watch lot 212) and also given a second Submariner, which he then gave to his son in 1961.
-He wore the watch daily until he passed in April 2000.
+Around 1959, Rolex were interested in using Stanley and his machine in their advertising portfolio and took a number of photos of him in action wearing one of their watches for publication.
+In payment for his services, he was invited to keep the watch that he wore in a press shoot (this watch, lot 212) and also given a second submariner, which he gave to his son in 1961.
+He wore the watch daily until he passed away in April 2000.
 The watches have been consigned by his son.